 If you are international student who requires a visa to study in the UK, alongside meeting other conditions on your offer, you will need to have firmly accepted your offer before we will be able to issue you with a CAS to make your Visa Application.

 We will do all that we can to ensure that there is as little disruption to your application as possible caused by the Coronavirus outbreak.

 Students in the UK - Following the closure of schools and cancellation of exams across the UK, we will be using the grades awarded by your exam boards in the summer.
-We will be as flexible for possible for our applicants, as we are aware of the stress caused by the current situation.
+We will be as flexible as possible for our applicants, as we are aware of the stress caused by the current situation.

 International students - We are aware that a large number of applicants from outside the UK have also had their exams cancelled.
 For applicants taking qualifications awarded by UK exam boards (such as IGCSEs or I A-levels): we understand from exam boards that they will be awarding grades in the same way as for the UK students.
 For applicants taking a local qualification which has been disrupted, for example your home country’s high school or school leaving qualification, we will do everything possible to support you.

 We accept a wide range of English Language qualifications for entry to our programmes, these are listed on our general entry requirements page.
 For many countries we can accept the English you have studied in your High School qualification.